FinweLtd/doc-livesync-all/README.md

 GitBook configuration is in book.json file.
 See also .bookignore for filtering files from the book.

 More info about GitBook: https://docs.gitbook.com/

+NOTE: We are currently not making any use of this option.
+It seems that GitBook cannot produce a similar structure as easily as it initially seemed, and there is little benefit as site generated with MkDocs is so good.